NonagonWorkshop/Octagon-Policy-Editor/readme.md

 Simple, this is known as a policy push cycle, and it is easily fixable:

-The policy push cycle basically creates a new policy json file usually called policy.json after octagon.json is created.
+The policy push cycle basically creates a new policy json file usually called policy.json after octagon.json file is created.
 This policy.json file has some updated policies due to octagon, and the rest are default enterprise-enforced ones that supersede and update octagon updated policies with default enterprise ones as I said.

 In-order to fix this please follow these steps: